 Into the Drowning Deep

 A terrifying, sci-fi take on mermaids from Seanan McGuire, writing as Mira Grant.
 Years ago, the research ship Atargatis was lost at sea, leaving behind only some deeply disturbing video footage (the doomed voyage of the Atargatis is the topic of the prequel novella Rolling in the Deep, which fans of this novel will want to seek out).
 Now, a new crew is setting out in search of answers: what happened to the Atargatis?
 What did they find in the endless waters above the Mariana Trench?
 And, most importantly for scientist Victoria Stewart, what happened to her sister, who was aboard?
-But truth comes at a price, and these sailors may not like what they find waiting for them out in the vast Pacific.
+But truth comes at a price in this underwater sci-fi book, and these sailors may not like what they find waiting for them out in the vast Pacific.

 Christina Henry has made a name for herself writing very dark reimaginings of traditional fairy tales, but The Mermaid is a bit lighter than her usual fare.
 This fantasy-inflected historical romance features Amelia, an adventurous mermaid who falls in love with a fisherman and gives up her life at sea to live with him on land.
 When he doesn’t return from a fishing trip one day, Amelia finds herself alone again—until P.T.
 Barnum arrives at her door, having heard the stories of the mermaid who lives on the hill by the sea.
 Amelia agrees to join his show as his star mermaid, but what she sees of the world makes her reconsider her participation.
 Barnum, however, won’t let go of her that easily.
 This is an entrancing and romantic story, perfect for anyone who loved The Golem and the Jinni.